Edit on GitHub

 OpenCR Setup

-NOTE: To use OpenMANIPULATOR-X, you need to upload a firmware into OpenCR by using either shell script or Arduino IDE.
+NOTE: To use the OpenMANIPULATOR-X, you need to upload specific firmware to the OpenCR by using either a shell script or the Arduino IDE.

-1. Shell script is highly recommended to upload the firmware as it uses a pre-built binary file
+1. The Shell script is recommended to upload the firmware as it uses a pre-built binary file

 WARNING